 Villa Cofres (TBD)

-Wyndham Grand Rio Mar Beach Resort & Spa (TBD)
+Wyndham Grand Rio Mar Beach Resort & Spa (Dec.
+1)

 The 12-room Dreamcatcher bed and breakfast hotel in San Juan's Ocean Park neighborhood reopened with limited service Oct.
 6.